martinohanlon/BlueDot/docs/gettingstarted.rst

 In order to connect the Blue Dot app you will need to pair the client (android phone) to the Raspberry Pi.

+On your Android phone

+1. Open Settings
+2. Select Bluetooth
+3. This will make your phone Discoverable

 Using your Raspberry Pi

 1. Click the bluetooth icon on the taskbar
 2. Turn on Bluetooth (if its off)
 3. Click `Make Discoverable`
+4. Click Add Device
+5. Your phone will appear in the list, select it and click Pair
+6. Enter a PIN code

 On your Android phone

-1. Open Settings
+1. Enter the same PIN code when prompter
-2. Select Bluetooth
+2. Click Ok
-3. Your Raspberry Pi will appear in the `Available devices` list
-4. Select your Raspberry Pi, and click Pair

-Raspberry Pi

-1. Agree to the pairing request
-2. (You may receive and error  relating to no services being available - this can be ignored)

 Your Raspberry Pi and Android phone are now paired.